coderefinery/TTT4HPC_resource_management/content/io-best-practices.rst

 Everything is kept in ram and takes space.
 The job might not need all the resources it seems to.

- - "She'll have the steak": Data format is chosen for manual when the amount of data is small, or for inspection and plotting.
+ - Wrong Format: Data format is chosen when the amount of data is small, or for inspection and plotting.
    The format is not optimal for the actual use case.

 A profiler can detect I/O patterns and this can be useful for identifying bottlenecks.
 However, this is mostly a workflow issue.
-The best way to
+Thinking through the workflow steps and testing them in isolation is often the best approach.

 Local Disks and RAM Disks